Career Timeline of Simone Biles: Major Achievements and Milestones

 On November 23, 2015, Simone Biles signed a deal to allow GK Elite Sportswear to sell a line of leotards bearing her name.

-In 2015, Simone Biles became a member of the gold medal-winning United States team.
-She also won a bronze medal on vault.
+In 2015, Simone Biles became the floor exercise champion and a member of the gold medal-winning United States team at the World Championships.
+She also secured a World bronze medal on vault.

-In 2015, Simone Biles competed at the AT&T American Cup, placing first.
-Later that month, she was nominated for the James E. Sullivan Award and won the all-around title at the City of Jesolo Trophy.
+In 2015, Simone Biles placed first at the AT&T American Cup on March 7 with a score of 62.299, and was nominated for the James E. Sullivan Award.
+She also won the all-around title at the City of Jesolo Trophy with 62.100.

 2015: 2015 World Artistic Gymnastics Championships

-In 2015, Simone Biles was selected to represent the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
-She qualified in first place in the all-around, vault, beam, and floor finals.
-In team finals, she helped the United States win their third consecutive gold medal at a World Championships event.
-She became the first woman to win three consecutive all-around titles in World Gymnastics Championships history, also setting a record for most World Championships medals (14) and gold medals (10) for an American woman.
+In 2015, Simone Biles represented the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
+She qualified first in all-around, vault, beam, and floor finals.
+She helped the United States team win their third consecutive gold medal.
+Despite performing below her usual standard in the all-around final, she secured the title, becoming the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
+Biles won a bronze medal on vault and retained her world titles on balance beam and floor exercise.
+Her total World Championships medal count reached 14, the most for any American, and her gold medal count reached 10, the most for any woman in World Championships history.

-In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, becoming only the second woman to achieve this feat 23 years after Kim Zmeskal.
+In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, making her the second woman to achieve this feat since Kim Zmeskal.

-In August 2016, Kellogg's put the Final Five's picture on the Gold Medal Edition of Special Berries cereal.
+In August 2016, Kellogg's put the Final Five's picture on the Gold Medal Edition of Special berries; the box showed Biles with one of her Rio gold medals.

 September 2016: Spokesperson for Mattress Firm